llvm/torch-mlir/docs/add_ops.md

 ## List of Tools you may need to use (this will be incorporated into the above instructions later)

-- Generate FILECHECK tests from MLIR test cases: `llvm-project/mlir/utils/generate-test-checks.py`.
+- Generate FILECHECK tests from MLIR test cases: `torch-mlir-opt -convert-<your conversion> /tmp/your_awesome_testcase.mlir | externals/llvm-project/mlir/utils/generate-test-checks.py
+`.
 Please don't just paste the generated tests - reference them to write your own

 ## Contacts
 People who've worked on this for a while